dsm501/Multivariate-cryptography-/README.md

-# Multivariate-cryptography-
+# Multivariate Cryptography

-Undergraduate research project investigating the current state of the art of multivariate cryptography and the algebraic teqniques used in crypanalysis.
+Undergraduate research project investigating the current state of the art of multivariate cryptography and the algebraic techniques used in cryptanalysis.